Andreas Fridolin Weis Bentzon: Biography

 In 1952, during the school holidays, Bentzon went to Sardinia and returned in 1953 and 1955.
 During this second visit he met the launeddas player Felice Pili who "emigrated" from Villaputzu in Santa Giusta.
 He returned once again for about eight months in the two-year period 1957/1958, this time with a scholarship, and went to Cabras, Villaputzu, stayed for a long time in Ortacesus[1] then to Cagliari and Oristano where he carried out his research work, associating with the most important players, making numerous and precious recordings, films, photographs of the greatest players of the time: Dionigi Burranca, Pasqualino Erriu, Aurelio Porcu, Giovanni Lai, Giovanni Casu and, above all, Efisio Melis and Antonio Lara.

 Bentzon Fund

 The Bentzon Fund is kept at the Istituto superiore regionale etnografico of Nuoro (ISRE) with numerous documents donated by the University of Copenhagen.
-During his long stays in Sardinia, between 1953 and 1969, during the various research campaigns Bentzon, in addition to sound recordings, had made numerous photographs.
+In addition to sound recordings, Bentzon took numerous photographs during his various research campaigns and long stays in Sardinia between 1953 and 1969.

 After the scholar's death, the Institute of Ethnology and Anthropology of the University of Copenhagen, following the interest of the writer Maria Giacobbe, donated the Fund to the ISRE.
 The materials preserved in the ISRE were collected mainly in Nule, where Bentzon and his wife Ruth had stayed for long periods between 1965 and 1969.